Home > Saving and investing your money > Helping your teen afford university

 Will it be enough?

 Unfortunately, many students agree that their student loan is not enough.
-In fact, a survey by The Times Higher Education found that two thirds believe that it's not enough to get by.
 In some cases, a maintenance loan isn’t enough to cover rent, let alone pay for other necessities.

 You may also be interested in: